zopefoundation/zope.interface/docs/api/components.rst

 Details
 -------

-These are all types of ``ObjectEvent``, meaning they have an object that provides specific details about the event.
+These are all types of ``IObjectEvent``, meaning they have an object that provides specific details about the event.
 Component registries create detail objects for four types of components they manage.